 From the church a track leads down hill through a beautifully wooded valley to the cove.
 This remote beach, a perfect curve of white sand was once a paradise for smugglers and you can still see their mark to this day.
 As you reach the coast something strange happens, the little track leads straight through the middle of a huge slate rock.

 The hewn passageway presumably gave easy and secluded access for the goods being unloaded.
 The smugglers’ wagon ruts, carved into the rock through repeated use, are still visible.

-It is said that the main ‘free trade’ here at Lansallos was in French lace and brandy, as one lucky local mineowner discovered by accident in 1825.
-He happened to come across a large quanity of liquor washed up on the shoreline, possibly due to a local gang of smugglers throwing their contraband overboard because they feared they had been discovered.
+It is said that the main ‘free trade’ here at Lansallos was in French lace and brandy.
+As one lucky local mineowner discovered by accident in 1825.
+He happened to come across a large quantity of liquor washed up on the shoreline.
+Possibly due to a local gang of smugglers throwing their contraband overboard because they feared they had been discovered.

 Somehow one of the kegs of brandy just happened to be smuggled a little further.
 It ended up in one of the mineshafts at Wheal Howell, with apparently disastrous consequences for the mine’s output that day!

 This is a beautiful stretch of coastline, peaceful, perhaps as it always was even in those heady days of adventure and intrigue.
 An ideal place to let your imagination run away with you.

 Further along the coast you will find Gribbin Head another picturesque place to visit with a fascinating past.